aerogear/graphback/CONTRIBUTING.md

 # Contributing to the GraphBack

-First, ensure you have the https://docs.npmjs.com/[latest LTS npm] installed.
+First, ensure you have the [latest LTS npm](https://docs.npmjs.com/) installed.
 For CLI usage we recomend to use Node version manager - NVM.

 ## Building